 “Yoga is relationship” TKV Desikachar

-At CPYC our focus is to provide Yoga to enhance mental, physical and spiritual health and as a complimentary form of healing for mental health issues.
+At CPYC our focus is to provide Yoga to enhance mental, physical, physiological and spiritual health and as a complimentary form of healing for mental health issues.
 We aim to create a supportive community and to develop strong relationships with our students.

 The Yoga lineage we follow is that of Sri.
 T. Krishnamacharya.
 Krishnamacharya was an Indian yoga teacher, ayurvedic healer and scholar.
 Often referred to as “the father of modern yoga,” Krishnamacharya is widely regarded as one of the most influential yoga teachers of the 20th century.
 Our teachings are based on the Yoga Sutra’s of Patanjali, Ashtanga Yoga, Yoga Therapy and Ayurvedic principles as they have been described to us by TKV Desikachar, Dr. N. Chandrasekaran, Felicia and Ante Pavlovic of Yoga Therapy Toronto, David Robson of AYCT and Sharath Jois of Sharath Yoga Centre.